pandas-dev/pandas/doc/source/development/maintaining.rst

 "backporting" means merging a pull request fix to the ``main`` branch and correct minor branch associated with the next point release.

-By default, if a pull request is assigned to the next point release milestone within the GitHub interface, the backporting process should happen automatically by the ``@meeseeksdev`` bot once the pull request is merged.
+By default, if a pull request is assigned to the next point release milestone within the GitHub interface, the backporting process should happen automatically by the ``@meeseeksmachine`` bot once the pull request is merged.
 A new pull request will be made backporting the pull request to the correct version branch.
 Sometimes due to merge conflicts, a manual pull request will need to be made addressing the code conflict.

 If the bot does not automatically start the backporting process, you can also write a GitHub comment in the merged pull request to trigger the backport::

-    @meeseeksdev backport version-branch
+    @meeseeksmachine backport version-branch

-This will trigger a workflow which will backport a given change to a branch (e.g. @meeseeksdev backport 1.4.x)
+This will trigger a workflow which will backport a given change to a branch (e.g. @meeseeksmachine backport 2.2.x)

 Cleaning up old issues
 ----------------------